The commutative algebra of congruence ideals and applications to number theory: Introduction

-We give an outline of these ideas in the concluding section of the paper.
-The mathematics presented here illustrates an oft observed feature of number theory that it can have the flavor of applied mathematics: one applies to its problems techniques from other branches of mathematics, in our case commutative algebra, that are sometimes expressly developed in response to its demands.
+The mathematics presented here illustrates an often observed feature of number theory that it can have the flavor of applied mathematics: one applies to its problems techniques from other branches of mathematics, in our case commutative algebra, that are sometimes expressly developed in response to its demands.

-\section{Congruence ideals.}
+\section{Congruence ideals}

 In this section we introduce the class of augmented $\mco$-algebras and a notion of congruence ideal attached to a module over such an algebra that are the focus of this manuscript.
 For the most part, the proofs of the statements are only sketched.
 The emphasis is on the purely commutative algebra aspects of the theory, but the development is inspired by, and tailored for applications to, number theory.
 We comment on these motivations, and also on connections to literature in commutative algebra, in the subsections titled ``Notes".
 See also the first part of Section~\ref{se:NT}.